ci-metrics/example/README.md

-# cimetrics-hello-world
+# CI Metrics example

-This is a volatile experiment, you shouldn't use this, instead use https://github.com/bencherdev/bencher.
+A repo presenting an example project using CI Metrics.

-A repo presenting an example system for tracking generic metrics in CI like [codecov](https://about.codecov.io).
+CI Metrics is a system to track metrics like how [codecov](https://about.codecov.io) track code coverage.

 ![Example PR comment](./pr_comment_example.webp)